 Research Projects

-My current research interests focus on developing theoretical and numerical methods for understanding the phase behavior and structures of block copolymers, polymer brushes and polyelectrolytes both in bulk and under geometrical confinements.
-During the PhD period, my research focus was conducting both experimental and theoretical studies to elucidate the fundamental mechanism of polymer crystallization, using monolayer crystals of low molecular weight poly(ethylene oxide) (PEO) fractions as a model system.
+Research interests of our group focus on developing theoretical and numerical methods for understanding the phase behavior and structures of block copolymers, polymer brushes and polyelectrolytes both in bulk and under geometrical confinements.

 1. Self-Assembly of Block Copolymers Under Soft Confinements

 Block copolymers represent an important class of polymeric materials that can self-assemble into complex microstructures on the scale of 1 to 100 nm.
 Confining block copolymers in geometrical environments introduces additional parameters, which leads to an even richer set of nanostructures, making it an attractive route for a wide range of applications including nanolithography, nanotemplating, nanoporous membranes, coatings, and biomaterials.
-I have conducted a comprehensive study of the confining system of block copolymers, including development of highly efficient numerical tools, the surface states of polymer brushes which are often used to modify substrate properties, development of a model to describe the interaction between the modified substrates and the block copolymers, thermodynamic and kinetic aspects of directed self-assembly (DSA).
+Our group have conducted a comprehensive study of the confining system of block copolymers, including development of highly efficient numerical tools, the surface states of polymer brushes which are often used to modify substrate properties, development of a model to describe the interaction between the modified substrates and the block copolymers, thermodynamic and kinetic aspects of directed self-assembly (DSA).

 1.1 Methodology Development